wumble/fronteers-workshop/plan.md

 ## Branch deploys
+(folder 3)

+1. tidy-medium branch
+1. format the about page listing
-1. Create `css-pipeline` branch
+1. enable branch builds and push
-1. Add 11ty CSS min
+1. merge to master

 ## Forms and submissions